tristanlukens/dotfiles/macOS-setup.md

-The reason for me to use a markdown file instead of writing a setup script (which I tried) is because **some apps need permission to do things** and **it is extremely hard to find what commands you need in what domain** to edit settings.
+The reason for me to use a markdown file instead of writing a setup script (which I tried) is because **some apps need permission to do things** and **it is extremely hard to find what commands you need in what domain** (defaults command) to edit settings.
 I am certain everything is possible with shell scripts, but it is too hard for me right now.

+*Note that this setup is based on macOS 11 Big Sur.
+I do not know if this setup will still work in future, or in older versions of macOS.
+Things might be located somewhere different in other versions.*

+This setup is far from complete.
+If I'm using a Mac and seeing a preference to change, I will.

+### Time Machine

+Make a Time Machine backup if possible.

 ## Updates

 First check if the whole system is up-to-date.

-### Time Machine

-Make a Time Machine backup if possible.